 |15.||Sony HX95||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |16.||Sony WX800||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-Pro2 has a hotshoe, while the A1000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the A1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the A1000 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the A1000 followed on from the Nikon A900.
+The A1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-Pro2 or the Nikon A1000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.